Statement

 by Simon Constantine

 Lush Rose Jam is an Eau de Parfum launched in 2019, created by Simon Constantine.
-The fragrance opens with Rose and Orange, settles into a heart of Spicy and Lemon, and dries down to a base of Geranium.
+Rose Jam opens with Orange and Rose, settles into a heart of Spicy and Lemon, and dries down to a base of Geranium.
+Lush's Rose Jam carries a Statement verdict, a rose-led wear.

 Rose Jam is a divisive beast: an intensely sweet, jammy rose bomb that either conjures Turkish delight and warm cuddles or turns into cloying, chemical chaos.
 It's a love-it-or-hate-it scent with beast-mode performance.